-One of America’s most well-known neighborhoods.
+One of the most well-known neighborhoods in New York City.
 Music, food, and events abound here.
 It’s also a bit more affordable — and there are lots of cool lofts and townhouses for rent here.
 Don’t forget to check out the Apollo Theatre!

 First, it belonged to the Dutch, then to immigrant Italians and Jews.
 Finally, the beginning of the 20th century was marked with Harlem Renaissance: African Americans revitalized this neighborhood.
 Then lost it to Great Depression and recovered again in the second half of the century.
 Local businesses are driven by African Americans, and unprecedented artistic life force turned Harlem into Black Mecca.
 Today, it flourishes with the dynamic mix of historic restoration and new big city novelties.
 Art and music, food and people; get yourself ready to fall in love with Harlem!